 A chip truck typically pulls the woodchipper from behind and the woodchips are deposited into the rear, though a large chipper truck for sale may have a woodchipper installed on the truck itself.
 Some larger chipper trucks have a self-loading arm and a side-loading conveyor belt system.
 Chipper trucks for sale can either be enclosed or open.
 The catch with open-top chipper trucks is that operators have to cover the load with a tarp when the job is finished.
 For those considering an open-top chipper truck, you'll want to make sure you have a chipper or grinder with a tall conveyor system or high-clearance loaders.

-Drum Chippers: these work with the help of a big engine powered drum.
-Drum chippers chip small material into usable bits, turning waste material into profitable and sustainable refuse.
-Drum chippers come in a variety of different configurations, including with or without cab and loader, on tracks or tires, and diesel or electric motors.
+Drum Chippers: these work with the help of a big engine-powered drum.
+Drum chippers chip small materials into usable bits, turning waste material into profitable and sustainable refuse.
+Drum chippers come in a variety of different configurations, including with or without a cab and loader, on tracks or tires, and with diesel or electric motors.

 5293 US 51 Business